mieubrisse/personal-writing/the-sleep-guide/post.md

 However, if you're not sleeping enough then you don't clean the adenosine from your brain.
 You wake up tired and slow due to leftover adenosine.
 You have **sleep debt**.

-Things get worse with caffeine.

-Caffeine prevents our brain from noticing adenosine, so we don't notice that we're tired.
-The adenosine is still building; our brain just can't see it.

-If you've ever had a caffeine crash, it's because the caffeine wore off and your brain suddenly noticed all the built-up adenosine.

 ### Your Internal Clock
-Your brain has a little clock called the **circadian clock** that keeps track of day and night.
+Your brain has a little clock called the **[circadian clock](https://en.wikipedia.org/wiki/Circadian_clock)** that keeps track of day and night.
 It tries to wake you up at sunrise, keep you alert throughout the day, and put you to sleep 14-16 hours after you wake up.

 It controls your body through two methods.